Click To Read More

 Kilchurn Castle

-Prior to entering the marshland you’ll pass a wee cabin with a local photographer who’s set up shop there, and there are a few friendly Highland Cows to say hello to as you walk past.
+Prior to entering the marshland, you’ll pass a cabin used by a local photographer who’s set up shop there, and there are a few friendly Highland Cows to say hello to as you walk past.
+You’ll see the castle in the distance from this point as well as the surrounding mountains, most noticeably Ben Cruachan which provides a fittingly dramatic backdrop against the usually grey Scottish sky.

 highland cow